 Shift flares, slippage, or failed gear engagement

-- Excessive bore or piston wear inside the pressure modulator valve as a result of normal wear that happens because of constant movement.
-As this valve regulates transmission fluid back-pressure, the resulting leakage causes flares and slippage.
+- Excessive bore or piston wear inside the pressure modulator valve results from normal wear due to constant movement.
+As this valve regulates transmission fluid back pressure, the leakage causes flares and slippage.
 There are oversized and upgraded kits available on the market.

-- Excessive bore wear inside the main pressure regulator valve, which causes shift issues and failed gear changes.
+- Excessive bore wear inside the main pressure regulator valve causes shift issues and failed gear changes.
 Reconditioning the bore and installing an oversized pressure regulator valve is the only reliable solution.

-Older Skoda Octavia models that use a classic 5-speed automatic transmission, labeled as 09A, can suffer from several different shift issues.
-Among the problems, harsh gear shifts while accelerating are the most common ones.
-This can sometimes be accompanied by a noticeable lurch that happens when shifting from Neutral to Drive or Reverse.
+Older Skoda Octavia models that use a classic 5-speed automatic transmission, labeled 09A, can suffer from several shift issues.
+Harsh gear shifts while accelerating are the most common problems.
+A noticeable lurch can sometimes accompany this when shifting from Neutral to Drive or Reverse.

 - Solenoids within the valve body that are leaking or sticking.
-While leaks usually happen as a result of normal wear, movement obstructions are a result of build-ups caused by skipping fluid changes.
+While leaks usually happen due to normal wear, movement obstructions result from build-ups caused by skipping fluid changes.
 The resulting lack of smooth and controlled solenoid control causes harsh gear shifts.
 Although solenoids may be cleaner or replaced one by one, renewing them all at once is the best solution.

 Delayed shifts or failure to engage TCC

-Skoda models equipped with a 6-speed automatic transmission, which are available under designations 09G, 09M, or 09K, have several symptomatic issues that affect gear changes.
+Skoda models equipped with a 6-speed automatic transmission, available under designations 09G, 09M, or 09K, have several symptomatic issues affecting gear changes.
 This can range from delayed or erratic gear changes to shift flares during accelerations.
 There are also cases where the torque converter fails to lock up, causing burnt clutches with time.
-In most cases, these issues will be intermittent, with no other symptoms or warning lights present.
+These issues are usually intermittent, with no other symptoms or warning lights present.

-- Excessive wear inside end plug bores as a result of component movement and fluid flow.
+- Excessive wear inside end plug bores results from component movement and fluid flow.
 This causes a loss of hydraulic pressure, which results in issues like gear shift delays or failures to lock up the TCC.
-Being a well-known problem, there are several upgrade kits available on the market.
+Being a well-known problem, several upgrade kits are available on the market.

-- Excessive bore wear inside the valve body, which leads to pressure drops or obstructions of the solenoid movement.
-As a result, there will be a noticeable shift flare both on acceleration or when coming to a stop.
-Replacing the whole valve body is the only solution, but because this is a well-known problem, there are specialized workshops that sell rebuilt units.
+- Excessive bore wear inside the valve body leads to pressure drops or obstructions of the solenoid movement.
+As a result, there will be a noticeable shift flare both on acceleration and when coming to a stop.
+Replacing the whole valve body is the only solution, but because this is a well-known problem, specialized workshops sell rebuilt units.

 Transmission in limp mode

+Newer Skoda models with a 6-speed DSG transmission can suffer from switching to limp mode.
 This is something that usually happens suddenly and without any prior symptoms.
-When this happens, the transmission will be stuck in third gear, and the ‘PRNDS’ symbol on the dashboard will be flashing.
-As this also stores error codes into the vehicle’s DTC memory, they will help in narrowing down the problem.
+When this happens, the transmission will be stuck in third gear, and the ‘PRNDS’ symbol on the dashboard will flash.
+This also stores error codes in the vehicle’s DTC memory, which will help narrow down the problem.

-- Failure of some of the sensors, which triggers a corresponding code or several of them.
-Based on the provided error codes, check the suspected sensor together with connectors and wirings, and replace it if needed.
+- Failure of some sensors triggers a corresponding code or several of them.
+Based on the provided error codes, check the suspected sensor with connectors and wirings and replace it if needed.

-- The faulty mechatronic unit, resulting in a range of different and seemingly unrelated codes.
+- The faulty mechatronic unit resulted in various and seemingly unrelated codes.
 This usually includes implausible values for sensors and gear ratios.
-This unit is not serviceable, and the only options are either to replace it or have it repaired by a specialist.
+This unit is not serviceable; the only options are replacing or repairing it by a specialist.

 Judder and rattle on idle or during gear shifts

-Newer Skoda models with a 7-speed DSG transmission can suffer from issues that range from prominent judder and rattle on startup or in idle to shaking that occurs during gear shifts, which is usually more noticeable with lower gears.
+Newer Skoda models with a 7-speed DSG transmission can suffer from issues ranging from prominent judder and rattle on startup or in idle to shaking during gear shifts, which is usually more noticeable with lower gears.

 - Worn dual-clutch assembly or certain parts inside it, caused by normal wear-and-tear.
-Although it is possible to replace single parts with various repair kits, replacing the clutch assembly as a whole unit is the recommended solution.
+Although it is possible to replace single parts with various repair kits, replacing the clutch assembly as a whole unit is recommended.

-These are some of the most common Skoda transmission problems based on our expertise and research.
+Our expertise and research show these are some of the most common Skoda transmission problems.